whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 There are two common types of immunotherapy:

-1. Allergy shots
+* Allergy shots
-2. Sublingual immunotherapy (SLIT)
+* Sublingual immunotherapy (SLIT)

 Allergy shots involve giving injections of allergens in an increasing dose over time.

-In the case of SLIT, patients are given small doses of an allergen under the tongue.
+In the case of [SLIT](https://acaai.org/allergies/allergy-treatment/allergy-immunotherapy/sublingual-immunotherapy-slit){:target="_blank"}, patients are given small doses of an allergen under the tongue.

 The goal is that you progressively become less sensitive to the allergen.

-A word of caution:

-Treatment must always be under observation of a medical professional.

 Bottom line: